robbietherobot/robbie/README.md

 ## Contact ##

-If you have any questions, ideas or suggestions, please contact us via Twitter: @rhabraken or @baslijten.
+If you have any questions, ideas or suggestions, please contact us via Twitter: [@rhabraken](https://twitter.com/rhabraken) and [@baslijten](https://twitter.com/baslijten).